featurist/vdom-query/readme.md

 ### .each(function)
 Iterate over a vdom-query object, executing a function for each matched element.

+### .eq(index)
+Reduce the set of matched elements to the one at the specified index.

 ### .filter(function)
 Reduce the set of matched elements to those that pass the function's test.